AltaraceO/fullstack_bootcamp-fbi_api/README.md

-# Exploring all the possibilities of the FBI API
+# Exploring all the possibilities of the FBI REST API

 This site aims to take dry crime statistics by location, year, and category and present them in a more readable and relatable way.
 Making a very basic comparison between different states’ crime statistics.
 An extra feature is the ability to view hundreds of wanted adverts in a simple card form, these include a link to the FBI page of that particular instance.